A novel nuclear recoil calibration for liquid noble gas detectors: Nuclear recoil calibration for Dark Matter detectors

 \subsection{Introduction to nuclear recoil calibration}

-WIMPs (Weakly Interactive Massive Particles) is one of the many DM models that hypothesize a signal would have the features of (a) single-scattering and (b) Nuclear Recoil (NR).
-The single-scattering feature (instead of multi-scattering) originates from the tiny cross-section (the scale of the weak interaction or smaller) between WIMPs and the detector's nucleon (a neutron or a proton); therefore, a WIMPs particle would interact with a meters-size (or smaller) DM detector at most once.
-The NR feature comes from the assumption that WIMPs would scatter with the detector's nucleus (neutrons and protons combined) coherently and can not generate ER (Electron Recoil) events directly because they are not supposed to participate in an electromagnetic interaction.
+Weakly Interacting Massive Particles (WIMPs) are a class of dark matter candidate that result in a signal consisting of (a) single-scattering~\footnote{Since the recoil energy is only $\sim$ keV to MeV scale so that it would be an elastic scattering.} and (b) nuclear recoil (NR).
+It is a single-scattering instead of multi-scattering because the cross-section between WIMPs and the detector's nucleons~\footnote{A nucleon refers to a neutron or a proton.
+Essentially, the interaction between a WIMPs particle and a nucleon is the WIMPs coupling with the quarks of the nucleon.} is at the scale of the weak interaction or smaller.
+Therefore, if WIMPs interact with matter, they would hit a meters-size detector only once.
+The NR feature comes from the assumption that WIMPs would scatter coherently with the detector's nucleus (neutrons and protons combined) and can not generate electron recoil (ER) events directly because they are not supposed to participate in an electromagnetic interaction.

-Ideally, one should test a DM detector with WIMPs beams to know its response to incident WIMPs particles.
-Due to the lack of such a beam (so far), alternatively, physicists implement fast neutrons (with $\sim$ keV - MeV kinetic energy) to calibrate it.
-One should notice that in terms of fundamental interactions, a neutron would have a strong interaction with the bulk material of the detector, while a WIMPs particle has a yet-to-known interaction.
-However, from a detector's readout point of view, these two calibrations are equivalent since they share the same character: the detector's nuclei will get recoiled and generate signals accordingly, no matter whether a neutron or a WIMPs hit them.
+Ideally, one should calibrate a dark matter detector with WIMPs beams.
+Due to the lack of such a beam, physicists implement fast neutrons (with $\sim$ keV to MeV kinetic energy) to do calibration.
+Regarding a fundamental interaction, a neutron interacts with the detector strongly, while a WIMPs particle has a yet-to-known interaction with the detector.
+So, the fundamental interaction of the two calibrating methods is different.
+However, they are equivalent in the sense that the responses of the detector are the same: the detector's nuclei will recoil and generate observable signals accordingly.